 Part of NSS’ Sculpture Celebration Conference.
-The Competition will take place on Friday, June 21, 2019 in New York City.
+The Competition will take place in 2020.
 Each selected competitor will receive a Participation Scholarship.

 Eligibility: Sculptors must have been born between 1984-1999.
 All applicants must be citizens of or residents in the United States with a social security number.

 The first prize winner may not compete the following year, but is welcome to apply again thereafter.

 4 hours of modeling and a break for lunch.

 Selection: Up to 10 sculptors will be selected to compete.

 Supplies: Modeling clay, modeling stands, spray bottles and materials to build armatures are supplied.
 However, competitors must supply personal sculpture tools.